ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-04-01-peace-and-obfuscation-of-history.markdown

 This historical material is swiftly rejected by Ahmadis, because it doesn’t fit their peaceful narrative.

-Their starting point is that Muhammad was a peaceful man, and anything that paints a different picture, must be tossed out as a fabrication, or given an embellished hypothetical context that we have no historical record of.
+Their starting point is that Muhammad was a peaceful man, and anything that paints a different picture, must be tossed out as a fabrication, or given an embellished hypothetical context, that is often suspect.

 The volume and presence of this material from history is still troubling.